redpanda-data/connect/website/docs/guides/migration/v4/about.md

 All components, features and configuration fields that were marked as deprecated in the latest release of V3 have been removed in V4.

+### Old Style Interpolation Functions Removed

+The original style of interpolation functions, where you specify a function name followed by a colon and then any arguments (`${!json:foo,1}`) has been deprecated (and undocumented) for a while now.
+What we've had instead is a subset of Bloblang allowing you to use functions directly (`${! json("foo").from(1) }`), but with the old style still supported for backwards compatibility.

+However, supporting the old style means our parsing capabilities are weakened and so it is now removed in order to allow more powerful interpolations in the future.

+### Env Var Docker Configuration

+Docker builds will no longer come with a default config that contains generated environment variables.
+This system doesn't scale at all for complex configuration files and was becoming a challenge to maintain (and also huge).
+Instead, the new `-s` flag has been the preferred way to configure Benthos through arguments and will need to be used exclusively in V4.

+It's worth noting that this does not prevent you from defining your own env var based configuration and adding that to your docker image.
+It's entirely possible to copy the config from V3 and have that work, it just won't be present by default any more.

 ### Old Plugin APIs Removed

 Any packages from within the `lib` directory have been removed.
 Please use only the APIs within the `public` directory, the API docs count be found on [pkg.go.dev][plugins.docs], and examples can be found in the [`benthos-plugin-example` repository][plugins.repo].
 These new APIs can be found in V3 so if you have many components you can migrate them incrementally by sticking with V3 until completion.